 The new eTrex 20x is our improved version of the popular eTrex 20, with improved screen resolution & expanded internal memory so you can download a superior variety of maps than ever.

-The new eTrex 20x also has the ability to track both GPS & GLONASS satellites simultaneously.
-It supports geocaching GPX files for downloading geocaches & particulars straight to your unit
+The new eTrex 20x also can track both GPS & GLONASS satellites simultaneously.
+It supports geocaching GPX files for downloading geocaches & particulars straight to your unit.

 - WAAS-enabled GPS handset